 All students are required to submit an abstract of their term paper during the semester.
-The deadline for the final version of the paper is 19 January 2018, 17:00.
-(The paper deadline mentioned in uSis is a fictional date for administration purposes only.)
+They then hand in the draft version of their paper I the third week of January and get feedback from the teacher.
+The deadline for the final version of the paper is two weeks after the handing in of the draft.

 In order to pass the course, students must obtain an overall mark of 5.50 (=6) or higher.

-Students who get a mark lower than 5.50 (=6) owing to insufficient participation will have to sit a written examination on the subjects discussed during the course.
+Students who get a mark lower than 5.50 (=6) owing to insufficient participation, including the presentation, will have to sit a written examination on the subjects discussed during the course.
 The result will contribute 50% to the final mark.